Dynamic Occupancy Groups

 Info

-This means that the infected population contributes uniformly to the concentration in each exposure model.
+Note that the infected population contributes equally to the long-range concentration in all the occupant groups.

 Short-range interactions

-The short_range_interactions object defines the number of short-range interactions per exposure group.
-Each set of interactions is identified by its corresponding exposure group key (group_1, group_2, etc.), mapping to an object that specifies:
+The short_range_interactions object defines the number of short-range interactions per occupancy group.
+Each set of interactions is identified by its corresponding group key (group_1, group_2, etc.), mapping to an object that specifies:

 short_range_interactions = {